karan395/wchain/README.md

 ```
 4. Code Review: Identify and explain all security vulnerabilities in the above contract.

+Ans
  1. Overwrite Vulnerability in deposit()
 Issue: The balances mapping is set to msg.value on each deposit(), overwriting any previous balance.
 Impact: Users lose the ability to accumulate balances across multiple deposits since the balance is replaced, not incremented.
 Fix: Update balances by adding the deposited amount instead of overwriting: